tinuzz/wp-plugin-trackserver/readme.txt

 Example: [tslink track=1,2,3,4 text="Download the tracks of our 4-day hike in GPX format"]

+Instead of using the 'text' attribute, you can also use shortcode to enclose the text:

+Example: [tslink track=1,2,3,4]Download the tracks of our 4-day hike in GPX format[/tslink]

 = I used the shortcode but the map doesn't show =

 Trackserver tries to detect the usage of the [tsmap] shortcode to prevent unnecessary loading of the plugin's JavaScript.
 In some circumstances, for example, if your page setup is complex and uses multiple loops, the detection could fail.
 In such a case, use this shortcode in the main post or page to force loading the JavaScript: